Endourology/Minimally Invasive Surgery Fellowship Program

 Teaching Responsibilities

-The fellow will have an integral role in the Department of Urology and will serve as a junior faculty member including taking an equal share of faculty call responsibilities.
+The fellow will have an integral role in the Department of Urology and will serve as a junior faculty member including admitting and operative privileges as well as taking an equal share of faculty call responsibilities.
 The fellow will have incremental and independent surgical responsibility under the guidance of the fellowship directors.
+This responsibility will require a foundational level of technical skill and decision-making ability, as fellows are expected to progress towards independent surgical proficiency.

-The fellow will also participate in our departmental weekly teaching conferences.
+The fellow is also expected to participate in our departmental weekly teaching conferences.
 The fellow also has a formal role in the didactic curriculum of the residency program by giving lectures on genitourinary disease as it pertains to endourology and minimally invasive surgery.
 The fellow will give Urology Grand Rounds at some point during their fellowship year on a topic of their choice.

 The program further encourages collaboration of the fellow with residents on design, conduct, presentation and publication of research projects in which they have the opportunity to assume a mentorship role.